Limits of Mappings: Limits of Mappings

 We encode our mapping as a directed graph and remove directed loops.
 This way, mappings are bijectively mapped to loopless directed graphs such that every vertex has outdegree at most one.
-This is a hereditary class of directed graphs.
+This class of directed graphs is hereditary, i.e. closed under taking induced directed subgraphs.
 According to Theorem~\ref{thm:reduc}, we can reduce the problem of existence of modeling limits to two particular cases, namely the case of $\rho$-non-dispersive sequences and the case of residual sequences.

 Let $(\mathbf G_n,\rho_n)_{n\in\bbbn}$ be an ${\rm FO}^{\rm local}$-convergent $\rho$-non-dispersive sequence of directed graphs such that the maximum outdegree is at most $1$.
 As the sequence is $\rho$-non-dispersive, we can assume that the graphs $G_n$ are connected.
-If there exists a vertex without outgoing edge (note that this vertex has to be unique) or if the vertices in the directed cycle are at a distance from $\rho_n$ that grows to infinity then the result follows from the existence of a modeling limit for rooted trees.
-Otherwise, all (but finitely many) $G_n$ contain a unique directed cycle of length $k$ at bounded distance from $\rho_n$ (this length has to stabilize because of local convergence).
-For each $n$ we remove an edge in the directed cycle and mark the two vertices to which the remove arc was incident.
-We extract a convergent subsequence and construct a modeling limit using the result for rooted trees.
-Then we add the edge back using a basic interpretation.
+If there exists a vertex without an outgoing edge (note that this vertex has to be unique) or if the vertices in the directed cycle are at a distance from $\rho_n$ that grows to infinity then the result follows from the existence of a modeling limit for FO-convergent $\rho$-non-dispersive sequences rooted trees (Lemma~\ref{lem:tree2}).
+Otherwise, all (but finitely many) $G_n$'s contain a unique directed cycle of length $k$ at bounded distance from $\rho_n$ (this length has to stabilize because of local convergence).
+For each $n$ we remove an edge in the directed cycle and mark the two vertices to which the removed arc was incident.
+We extract an {\rm FO}-convergent subsequence and construct an FO-modeling limit of this subsequence (by Lemma~\ref{lem:tree2}).
+Then we add the edge back using a simple interpretation scheme.
 This settles the $\rho$-non-dispersive case.